-What is the best way to harness a credit rating agency with reputational concerns.
-We explore incentives to acquire costly information and assign ratings that reflect this information under different compensation schemes, and compare the social welfare achieved.
-We find that, relative to the case in which the agency is paid conditional on assigning a good rating, a policy requiring issuers to pay the agency irrespective of the rating assigned need not improve social welfare.
+What is the best way to harness a credit rating agency's reputational concerns?
+We examine an agency's incentives to acquire costly information and assign ratings that reflect this information under different compensation schemes.
+We find that, relative to the case in which the agency is paid conditional on assigning a favorable rating, a policy requiring issuers to pay the agency irrespective of the ratings assigned need not improve social welfare.
 The reason is that fees paid upfront may reduce the agency's incentives to acquire information and result in less informative ratings.
 However, if a regulator monitors information acquisition, then upfront fees always improve social welfare.

 Keywords: Credit Rating Agencies, Information Acquisition, Reputation

 JEL Classification: D82, D83, G24